16 of 32 portraits of Alix Strachey

 Sitterback to top

 - Alix Strachey (née Sargant-Florence) (1892-1973), Psychologist and translator; wife of James Strachey.
-Sitter in 32 portraits, Artist associated with 10 portraits.
+Sitter in 32 portraits, Artist or producer associated with 10 portraits.

 Artistback to top